CELTA training in Lisbon

 Nearly half of all Cambridge CELTA courses are run by International House centres each year.

-IH Lisbon has been involved in running these TEFL training courses since 1973.
-On average, we currently run 9 CELTA courses each year.
+IH Lisbon and Torres Vedras has been involved in running these TEFL training courses since 1973.
+We currently run 3 part-time online courses and a full-time face-to-face course in July each year.

 Who takes the CELTA?

 You might be a graduate who wants their first job to be teaching overseas or someone who has worked in a different career for several decades and is looking for a change.
-Some people use the CELTA as a way to travel the world; others us the TEFL qualification to teach students in their home country.
-Many of our candidates choose to stay on in Lisbon to enjoy its exciting cultural life and to make the most out of our many hours of sunshine.
+Some people use the CELTA as a way to travel the world; others use this qualification in order to teach students in their home country.
+Many of our face-to-face candidates choose to stay on in Portugal after the end of their course to explore the history and cultural life of Torres Vedras, Lisbon and the surrounding countryside, and to make the most of our many hours of sunshine.
 But it is also the starting point for those who wish to teach in other parts of Portugal, Europe or around the world.
-Some recent graduates have gone on to work all across Europe and in Russia, China, the UK, Spain and Timor.
+Some recent graduates have gone on to work all across Europe and South America, as well as China, Australia and the UK.

 English teachers from all over the world take the Cambridge CELTA.
 The entry requirement is that you are Proficient English language user (between CEFR Level C1 and C2 or above) and educated to the standard required for entry into higher education.
 If you’re not sure of your level, please contact our department and we will help you work out if you have the minimum requirements to start on your journey to become TEFL certified.

-Do I need to speak the native language?
+Do I need to speak the students’ first language?

 How long is the CELTA course?